Indications, Safety, and Warnings

 The Algovita Spinal Cord Stimulation (SCS) System is indicated as an aid in the management of chronic intractable pain of the trunk and/or limbs, including unilateral or bilateral pain associated with failed back surgery syndrome, intractable low back pain and leg pain.

 Shortwave, microwave and/or therapeutic ultrasound diathermy must not be used on SCS patients.
 The energy generated by diathermy can be transferred through the SCS system, causing tissue damage at the lead site which may result in severe injury or death.
 Patients who have failed to receive effective pain relief during a stimulation trial should not receive the Algovita SCS System.

-Strong electromagnetic interference (eg, electrocautery, RF or microwave ablation, or MRI) can result in serious patient injury or death, unexpected stimulation, or device malfunction or damage.
+Strong electromagnetic interference (eg, electrocautery, RF, or microwave ablation) can result in serious patient injury or death, unexpected stimulation, or device malfunction or damage.
 Algovita SCS System interactions with other active implantable medical devices (such as pacemakers, defibrillators, or other) are not known; possible effects include sensing problems and inappropriate device responses.
 Burns may result if the IPG case is ruptured or pierced, exposing patient tissue to battery chemicals.

 Adverse Events May Include: